voxpupuli/onceover/README.md

   3. Update the Puppetfile with the latest versions of all modules
   4. Run Onceover agan
   5. Create a pull request if all tests pass

+### Overriding Onceover's Templates

+Onceover uses templates to create a bunch of files in the `.onceover` directory, these templates can be modified if required.
+To do this create your own custom template with the same name os the original in the `spec/templates/` directory and it will be used in preference to the default template. e.g. `spec/templates/spec_helper.rb.erb`

 ### Accessing Onceover in a traditional RSpec test